ranjeethmahankali/TheHopperOfGrass/README.md

 specific components.

 ## User Interface and Results visualization
-This part handles the UI logic, drawing the components, connection wires etc.
+This part handles the UI logic, drawing the components, connection wires etc, implemented in uiBehavior.js file.